-Modhu-monjori or Rangoon creeper (combretum indicum, family: combretaceae) is a extensive woody perennial creeper with red flower clusters.
+Modhu-monjori or Rangoon creeper (Combretum indicum, family: Combretaceae) is a extensive woody perennial creeper with red flower clusters.
 The ornamental vine is native to South and Southeast Asia, specially to Indian subcontinent and Myanmar.
 The woody climber can reach a length up to 8 m.

 Common names: Modhu-monjori, Madhuri-lota, Rangoon creeper, Chinese honeysuckle.

 It is grown in garden as ornamental flower plant in Bangladesh.
-Leaves, roots and seeds are used in skin diseas, worm, stomach disorder, cough, arthritis, asthma and sexual problem.
+Leaves, roots and seeds are used in skin disease, worm, stomach disorder, cough, arthritis, asthma and sexual problem.
 Propagation can be caused by air layering.